How to Get Cheap Auto Insurance Rates for Students

 The discount just applies if the student is planning on not driving the insured vehicle while he is away at school, but could use it in the months when she is back at home.

 There is some proof required for a distant student discount, and that should be checked out with your insurance company, but will probably include at least the address of the college where the student will be going.

-If you are a parent of a teen who is going off to college, think about asking for the resident or distant student discount.
+If you are a parent of a teen who is going off to college, think about asking for a resident or distant student discount.
 It can dramatically lower the premium rate on your auto insurance coverage.